About Chees Road Editorial Team

 When something is wrong

 Errors get fixed.
 The fix is dated, it is described in one sentence at the bottom of the page, and it shows up in the running corrections log on the site.
-We have made 14 of these in the past year.
+The log has recorded 14 corrections in the past year.

 Operators with a dispute about how they are characterised on the site are welcome to send a written response.
 We publish those next to our finding.